Round 1

 Concerns/Areas to Improve

-- Consistency game-to-game
+- Consistency with effort

-- Pass rush move arsenal
+- Pass rush refinement needed

-Philadelphia Eagles
+Colton Hood - Philadelphia Eagles

 Strengths